Skip to main content

 Interpreters are language conduits who convey the messages of people who do not share the same language, culture, or way of communicating.

-Spoken language interpreters are trained professional interpreters who bridge the communication between English speakers and speakers with limited English proficiency.
+Spoken language interpreters are trained professional interpreters who bridge the communication between English speakers and speakers who communicate in languages other than English.

 Spoken language interpreting services are available in over 200 languages